LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ### Animations

 Detox synchronization sometime can't handle well animations, especially looping ones.
-You could disable either the blocking animation while you are in MOCK env (preferred) or the synchronization by wrapping your test code between these lines :
+You could disable either the blocking animation while you are in MOCK env (preferred) or disable the synchronization by wrapping your test code between these lines :

 ```js
 await device.disableSynchronization();